Helping Jehovah's Witnesses Find Freedom in Jesus (John 8:36)

 Remember that JW's are people first, and JW's second.
 Be really, really nice to them.
 People who come out of this cult say that they were led out more by love, and less by the arguments.
 Provide them snacks when they come for the appointments!

-You might use a FaithFacts bookmark as a quick reference (available upon request).
-Also, you can print portions of this article and tuck it in the back of your Bible.
+You can print portions of this article and tuck it in the back of your Bible.
 It is best to only refer to Scripture, but this quick reference will help keep you focused.
 You may want to copy the pages, and tape them over pages of the Concordance in your Bible.
 Rather than hammering away with facts or questions at the beginning, ease into the conversation.
 It may be offensive to your guests if you come across as "too prepared."

 At the beginning of each meeting, ask them how long they can stay.
 You might say, "Can you stay until 8:30?"
 That way, they will be less inclined to leave early when your questions begin to challenge their beliefs.

 Also, get their full names and phone numbers.
 You might explain to the JW's that it would be helpful to have their phone numbers in order to coordinate possible future meetings (which is true).
 They may ask for your name and address when they first call on you, which is the perfect time to get theirs.
 Or you can look up their addresses in the phone book and then have witnessing materials sent to them at their home.